Djamila's Procedure on

 Djamila's surgery went stunningly!
 The medical team has opted to attack her right hand first.
 They were able to carefully separate her fingers before wrapping them back up in a lovely mitten-esque bandage.

 Send a Message to Djamila

-We'll deliver your message to Djamila at her hospital bed.
+We'll deliver your message to Djamila as soon as we see her.